asimihsan/notes/[course] social network analysis - 2012 - 001.md

 -	Assign properties to nodes (spatial location, group membership)
 -	Add or rewire links according to some rule
 	-	Simulated annealing, optimize for property.
-	-	Add links iwth probability, e.g. preferential attachment
+	-	Add links with probability, e.g. preferential attachment
 	-	Simulate nodes as agents making decisions.
 -	What to optimize for?
 	-	E = lambda * L - (1 - lambda) * W // energy, want to minimize